 I recently bought into the Apple hype machine and purchased the 2021 M1 Max Macbook Pro (upgrading from an M1 Macbook Air).
-And while I love the laptop, I wanted to know if it actually offered better performance than the current alternatives (and if so by how much).
+And while I love the laptop, is it actually more performant than non-Mac laptops out there?

 What Laptops Compete With the M1 Max?

 The M1 Max smokes most laptops currently on the market.
-Here’s a table of some popular laptops with the best Intel & AMD processors available vs the Macbook Pro M1 Max (in December 2021).
+Here’s a table of popular laptops with the best Intel & AMD processors available vs. the Macbook Pro M1 Max (in December 2021).

 |Computer||Price||Single-Core GeekBench Score||Multi-Core GeekBench Score||Processor|